 The Bronx has the highest poverty rate of any urban county in America.
 It has chronic underfunding of specific schools despite the statewide spending numbers, high rates of childhood food insecurity, lead exposure in older housing stock, and a history of environmental pollution that has measurable effects on cognitive development.

 The gap between a child growing up in Manhattan's Upper East Side โ where private school tuition can exceed $60,000 per year โ and a child growing up in the South Bronx attending an underfunded public school represents one of the most extreme cognitive opportunity gaps in the developed world.
 Both children are New Yorkers.
 Their outcomes are determined almost entirely by environment, not by any fixed genetic difference.
+This is a pattern seen nationally: states with extreme internal inequality, like California's average IQ profile, also show wide within-state gaps driven by geography, funding inequities, and socioeconomic segregation rather than any inherent population difference.

 What New York IQ Data Means for You